is an InsureDuluth Coalition Member

 ♦ Employer and income information for everyone in your family (such as pay-stubs, W-2 forms or wage and tax statements).

-♦ Information about any job-related health insurance available to you and your family.
+♦ Information about any job-related health insurance you have access to, whether or not you take it, available to you and your family.
 (You can get this information from your employer.)
+Please see Appendix A and fill out before your appointment.

 If you need help in a language other than English, let us know so we can set this up with a MNsure Contact Center representative for the language you need.
 Help will be provided to you at no cost.